-B. Employees hired after the execution of this agreement:
+B. Employees hired after, or who authorize deductions after, the execution of this agreement:

-1. An employee whose position is in the AAUP bargaining unit can elect to become a PSU-AAUP member or a PSU-AAUP voluntary representation fee payer by completing and submitting the "Payroll Deduction Authorization/ PSU-AAUP Membership Application" to PSU-AAUP, who will then submit the application to the Office of Human Resources.
+1. An employee whose position is in the AAUP bargaining unit can elect to become a PSU-AAUP fee-paying member or a PSU-AAUP voluntary representation fee payer by completing and submitting the "Payroll Deduction Authorization/ PSU-AAUP Membership Application" to PSU-AAUP.
+PSU-AAUP will then submit notification to the Office of Human Resources that will include the employee's name, University email address, and University ID number.
+This notification will be submitted in a mutually agreed upon electronic format.
+PSU-AAUP will notify the University no later than the 10th of the month for deductions to take effect within the same month.
+It is understood and agreed that PSU-AAUP is solely responsible for receiving and verifying all dues deductions authorizations.

-2. The Office of Human Resources, upon the commencement of employment, will provide each new employee in the AAUP Bargaining unit with a Payroll Deduction Authorization/ PSU-AAUP Membership Application and the PSU-AAUP New Hire Packet at the time new employees are provided with other new employee enrollment forms.
+2. The Office of Human Resources, upon the commencement of employment, will provide each new employee in the AAUP Bargaining unit with a link to the Payroll Deduction Authorization/PSU-AAUP Membership Application at the time new employees are provided with other new employee enrollment information.